yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 >
 > We recommend using the [iOS Seamless SDK](seamless-sdk-payment-ios) for a smooth integration experience.
 This option provides a flexible payment solution with pre-built UI components and customization options.

-On this page, you will find all the steps to add, configure, and use the Full iOS SDK in your project.
+This page provides all the steps to add, configure, and use the Full iOS SDK in your project.

 ## Requirements

-In order to implement the Yuno iOS SDK, first, you need to address the following requirements:
+To implement the Yuno iOS SDK, you need to meet the following requirements:

 - Add [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html) or [Swift Package Manager](https://www.swift.org/package-manager/) to your project.
 - Use iOS version 14.0 or above.